-Three times a week, Phoebee Jean ’19 meets the school buses that pull up to the Smith Hill Library a few blocks from PC’s campus.
-She greets the elementary and middle school children, helps them with homework and book selection, and talks to them about their days.
+During her sophomore year, three times a week, Phoebee Jean ’19 met the school buses that pulled up to the Smith Hill Library a few blocks from PC’s campus.
+She greeted the elementary and middle school children, helped them with homework and book selection, and talked to them about their days.

-Jean is paid for her library work through federal work-study funds she was awarded as part of her financial aid package at PC.
-But she has taken the role a step further, serving as a community liaison and mentor for other PC students who visit the library to observe through the Feinstein Institute for Public Service.
+Jean was paid for her library work through federal work-study funds she was awarded as part of her financial aid package at PC.
+But she took the role a step further, serving as a community liaison and mentor for other PC students who visit the library to observe through the Feinstein Institute for Public Service.

 “I couldn’t imagine what I would experience coming to college,” said Jean, a health policy and management major from Lynn, Mass.
 “I knew I would join clubs, I would be in class, and it would be challenging.
 But I didn’t know that I would go to Tijuana or that I would have so many transformative experiences so quickly.
 And I’m still learning and changing.
 It’s just the halfway point for me.”